Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 The resulting object is encrypted to an `import_key`, contains minimal metadata needed for decryption and can be safely transmitted to the receiving Core for import.

-* `disclose_output` — adds proofs and decryption keys for a single output.
+* `disclose_entry` — adds proofs and decryption keys for a single output/retirement/issuance.
 * `disclose_transaction` — adds proofs and decryption keys for each output in the transaction (omits outputs not decrypted by this Core).
 * `disclose_account` — adds account xpubs, derivation path and root decryption keys for tracking all outputs for a given account.